avisi-cloud/structurizr-site-generatr/README.md

 The action will use the github workspace, rather that `/var/model`.
 Additionally, you will need to generate a personal acess token with, at least, read access to your repository.

-Here's a complete example of publishing main, deveop and PR docs to github pages (the token also will need readfor PRs and write for pages):
+Here's a complete example of publishing main, deveop and PR docs to github pages (the token also will need read for PRs and write for pages):

 ```yaml
 # Simple workflow for deploying static content to GitHub Pages